 msg.sender

-, as this may leave a simple factory deployment contract as the insifficent new admin of your protocol.
+as that may leave a simple factory deployment contract as the insufficent new admininstrator of your protocol.

 It is particularly important that appropriate access control applies to payments,